 Phase 2: Planning

-1. Dr. Neshat will transfer both of the patient’s CT scans into the Procera® software where he will then begin to virtually place the dental implants.
-After all of the implants have been placed, Dr. Neshat will create a virtual stent called a NobelGuide™.
+1. The Nu Image surgeon will transfer both of the patient’s CT scans into the Procera® software where he will then begin to virtually place the dental implants.
+After all of the implants have been placed, the surgeon will create a virtual stent called a NobelGuide™.

 Above and below: Virtual placement of dental implants.

-Once he has finished with the virtual planning for the placement of the dental implants, Dr. Neshat will send the whole treatment plan to the Nobel Biocare™ laboratory in Sweden.
+Once the surgeon has finished with the virtual planning for the placement of the dental implants, they will send the whole treatment plan to the Nobel Biocare™ laboratory in Sweden.

-2. The Swedish lab will fabricate the NobelGuide™ stent and return it to Dr. Neshat’s office.
-The stent will serve as the template to guide Dr. Neshat when he performs the actual placement of the dental implants.
+2. The lab will fabricate the permanent prosthesis, and then return the stent and the permanent prosthesis to our office.
+At that time, our Patient Care Coordinator will call the patient and schedule the appointment for the placement of the dental implants and final prosthesis.
+The stent will serve as the template to guide for the surgeon when they perform the actual placement of the dental implants.
 Once we receive the stent, we will send the stent to our local lab.
-The lab will fabricate the permanent prosthesis, and then return the stent and the permanent prosthesis to our office.
-At that time, our Patient Care Administrator will call the patient and schedule the appointment for the placement of the dental implants and final prosthesis.